awsdocs/amazon-s3-userguide/doc_source/s3-glacier-select-sql-reference-select.md

 ## Case Sensitivity of Header/Attribute Names<a name="s3-glacier-select-sql-reference-case-sensitivity"></a>

-With Amazon S3 Select and S3 Glacier Select, you can use double quotation marks to indicate that column headers \(for CSV objects\) and attributes \(for JSON objects\) are case sensitive\.
+With Amazon S3 Select, you can use double quotation marks to indicate that column headers \(for CSV objects\) and attributes \(for JSON objects\) are case sensitive\.
 Without double quotation marks, object headers/attributes are case insensitive\.
 An error is thrown in cases of ambiguity\.

-The following examples are either 1\) Amazon S3 or S3 Glacier objects in CSV format with the specified column header\(s\), and with `FileHeaderInfo` set to "Use" for the query request; or 2\) Amazon S3 objects in JSON format with the specified attributes\.
+The following examples are either 1\) Amazon S3 objects in CSV format with the specified column header\(s\), and with `FileHeaderInfo` set to "Use" for the query request; or 2\) Amazon S3 objects in JSON format with the specified attributes\.

 *Example \#1:* The object being queried has header/attribute "NAME"\.
 + The following expression successfully returns values from the object \(no quotation marks: case insensitive\):